-The bill amends various sections of the Code of West Virginia to enhance the governance and operational framework of the Municipal Bond Commission.
-Key changes include designating the State Treasurer as the chairman of the commission, requiring the Treasurer to provide necessary office space and staff, and increasing the per diem compensation for commission members from $50 to $500 for each day of service.
-The commission will also be mandated to produce quarterly financial statements and undergo annual audits starting from the fiscal year ending June 30, 2026.
-Additionally, the bill exempts the commission from state purchasing requirements and allows it to conduct business via video conferencing, aiming to streamline operations and improve accountability.
+The bill amends the Code of West Virginia to enhance the governance and operational framework of the Municipal Bond Commission.
+Key changes include designating the State Treasurer as the chairman of the commission, who will provide necessary office space and staff support.
+The per diem compensation for commission members is increased from $50 to $500 for each day of service, and the commission is mandated to produce quarterly financial statements and undergo annual audits starting from the fiscal year ending June 30, 2026.
+The commission is also exempted from state purchasing requirements and is authorized to conduct business via video conferencing.
+Additionally, obsolete language is removed, and technical corrections are made, including the replacement of the Tax Commissioner with the State Treasurer as the chair of the commission.

 Committee Substitute: 5F-2-1, 11B-1-2, 13-3-3, 13-3-6, 13-3-7, 12-6A-8